min2ha/ukwa-site/content/target/54824/index.en.md

   "subject": "Political Action and Communication"
 }

-# Movement for Justice by Any Means Necessary

 Facebook presence of activist organisation describing itself as: "We march today, we march tomorrow, and we keep marching to build a new Britain: diverse, integrated and equal.
 We aim to win.
 We tell the truth about racism, sexism and anti-gay bigotry and the growing inequalities within our society."